PlayeRom/flightgear-addon-which-runway/README.md

 Some options are stored in a property tree, so they can be changed during a flight session.
 To do this, go to the `Debug` menu -> `Browse Internal Properties` and then go to the `/addons/by-id/org.flightgear.addons.which-runway/setting` property.
 The following properties can be changed here:

 1. `max-metar-range-nm` – maximum search range of the nearest airport with METAR, used if the current airport does not have a METAR.
 Default 30 NM.
-2. `key-arrow-move-size` – by how many pixels the content should move when scrolling with the Up/Down arrow keys.
+2. `keys/arrow-move-size` – by how many pixels the content should move when scrolling with the Up/Down arrow keys.
 Default 20 px.
-3. `key-page-move-size` – by how many pixels the content should move when scrolling with the PageUp/PageDown keys.
+3. `keys/page-move-size` – by how many pixels the content should move when scrolling with the PageUp/PageDown keys.
 Default 110 px.
+4. `rwyuse/enabled` – whether the use of rwyuse.xml files should be enabled.
+Default `true`.
+5. `rwyuse/aircraft-type` – default aircraft type (traffic) for rwyuse.xml files.
+Default `com` (commercial).

 ## Development